 10. Museum Village Duppel

-A visit to this seasonal open-air museum will allow you to experience how a medieval village once was, with its artisan houses, animals, traditions, and way of life.
-The museum is open from Easter through October and has a lot of fun and exciting activities for children and adults alike – markets, festivals, and workshops.
+Visiting this seasonal open-air museum will allow you to experience how a medieval village once was, with its artisan houses, animals, traditions, and way of life.
+The museum is open from Easter through October and has many fun and exciting activities for children and adults alike, such as markets, festivals, and workshops.

 Address: Clauertstraße 11, 10163 Berlin